laksh-ya/OffPayApp/README.md

 ## Why OffPay

 Every other UPI app needs the internet.
-In half of India, that's a luxury.
+In huge parts of India, that's a luxury.

-`*99#` has been on every SIM since 2012, free, NPCI-backed.
+`*99#` is a USSD-based UPI service that works over your SIM's voice channel — no data needed.
 The catch: dialling raw codes and typing UPI IDs on a number pad is brutal. **OffPay puts a clean app on top of it.** Same modern feel as GPay or PhonePe — type, scan, tap.
 Zero bytes of data used.

 > **Built by [Lakshya](https://github.com/laksh-ya) & [Harsh](https://github.com/harshtripathi272).** Side project, not a registered payment service.
 Your PIN, your data, your transactions — they never leave the device.